ibm-cloud-docs/FileStorage/ts-readonly.md

 # Why does my {{site.data.keyword.filestorage_short}} appear offline or read-only?
 {: #ts-volume-readonly}

+Resolve read-only or offline file storage volumes caused by network disconnections by remounting the volume or restarting the host.
+{: shortdesc}

 After a brief disconnect, the File storage volume appears offline or read-only.
 {: tsSymptoms}